Aohzan/pypx800/README.md

 * host: ip or hostname
 * port
 * api key
-* user: name of user or admin (for X-PWM only)
+* user: name of user or admin (for X-PWM control only)
-* password: password of user or admin (for X-PWM only)
+* password: password of user or admin (for X-PWM control only)

 ## Example
 ```python